Cygnus-PCM

 • Several interchangeable modules for pressurized and unpressurized cargo.

-The Cygnus spacecraft will be capable of delivering up to 2,000 Kg of pressurized cargo to the ISS.
+The Cygnus spacecraft is capable of delivering up to 2,000 kg of pressurized cargo to the ISS.

 Nation: USA